BalkaNova

 Concert review: Oberhessische Zeitung

-Balkan melodies and jazz took you into another world
+Balkan melodies and jazz transported to another world

-“… The basis of BalkaNova’s music are Bulgarian folk songs.
-All songs have been completely rearranged by the band and provided with a wide variety of rhythms and multi-colored jazz harmonies.
+” … The basis of BalkaNova’s music are Bulgarian folk songs.
+All the songs have been completely rearranged by the band, adding a wide variety of rhythms and colorful jazz harmonies.

-Viktoria Lasaroff is a sensitive singer who puts the melody in the foreground.
-She never overloads her with striking effects, but lets her speak for herself.
+Viktoria Lasaroff is a sensitive singer who focuses on the melody.
+She never overloads the melody with striking effects, but lets it speak for itself.
 Andreas Brunn is a virtuoso guitarist.
-Brunn is also extremely sensitive as a companion and ensures a wide variety of colors and rhythms.
-Horst Nonnenmacher on bass mostly played pizzicato (plucked), but especially in gloomy passages he also achieved great effects with the bow.
+Brunn is also highly sensitive as an accompanist and provides a wide variety of colors and rhythms.

-The musicians gained many sides from the irresistible, often highly emotional original melodies and immersed their audience into another world.
-Andreas Brunn and Horst Nonnenmacher also display a fabulous interaction as a duo, as shown in a composition by Brunn. … “- Martin G. Günkel
+As a result, the musicians took many sides to the irresistible, often highly emotional original melodies and immersed their audience in another world.
+Andreas Brunn and Horst Nonnenmacher also display fabulous interaction as a duo, as they showed in one of Brunn’s compositions. …” – Martin G. Günkel

 Augsburg General